 Meditating isn’t easy for me to do because it’s pretty boring, getting started.
 It reminds me a lot of running though: both are boring and awful when you start, and you only continue with them because mid-way it starts feeing good and afterwards, you feel kind of high.
 You just have to push through the boring, awful parts.

-Then I read Glimpses of Grace, which is a book on daily thoughts and meditations by Madeline L’Engle.
+Glimpses of Grace: Daily Thoughts and Reflections which is a book on daily thoughts and meditations by Madeline L’Engle.
 It’s super Christian-based, and I’m not a Christian, but I love and appreciate the teachings of Jesus and the Bible, and I love Madeline L’Engle’s perspectives on spirituality and religion.
 It gives me stuff to think about that I like.

-The Ask and It Is Given Flip Calendar comes next, with more to think about every day.
+Ask And It Is Given Perpetual Flip Calendar: A Calendar To Use Year After Year (Perpetual Calendar) by Hicks, Esther and Jerry (2007) Hardcover comes next, with more to think about every day.

 Then comes writing.